 (ii) All questions are compulsory.

-(iii) There is no overall choice.
-However, internal choice has been provided in all the three questions of five marks category.
-Only one option in such questions is to be attempted
+(iii) There is no over all choice.
+However internal choice has been provided in all the three question of five marks category.
+Only one option in such question is to be attempt.

-(v) Questions number 1 to 4 in Section A are short answer type questions.
-These questions carry one mark each
+(v) Questions numbers 1 to 4 in section A are one mark questions.
+These are to be answered in one word or one sentence.

 Write the name and formula of the first member of the carbon compounds having functional group − CHO.VIEW SOLUTION

 State one role of ciliary muscles in the human eye.VIEW SOLUTION

 Write the name and formula of a molecule made up of three atoms of oxygen.VIEW SOLUTION